ericchapman/ruby_wamp_client/README.md

 ## Revision History

+ - v0.0.5:
+   - Fixed issue where excluding the 'authmethods' and 'authid' was setting their values to none rather than excluding them.
+This was being rejected by some routers
  - v0.0.4:
    - Added the ability to turn on logging by adding 'verbose' to the options
  - v0.0.3: